After the arrest, booking, and initial bail phases of the criminal process,

 usually will have an arraignment.

-a judge, who does all of the following:
+who does all of the following:

 - Reads the criminal charge(s) against the individual (also known as the